(1) A public company may only make a distribution—

 (3) “Liabilities” here includes—

-(a) where the relevant accounts are Companies Act accounts, provisions of a kind specified for the purposes of this subsection by regulations
+(a) where the relevant accounts are Companies Act accounts, provisions of a kind specified

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.